merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 [![IC-hist-log]({{images}}/IC_log_histogram.png)]({{images}}/IC_log_histogram.png){:.center-img .width-90}

-I digress.
-It's shape does not so much matter.
+I digress--it's shape does not so much matter.
 But what I do find interesting is that only a very small portion of sites have IC > 4, which is the cutoff threshold Kobren and Singh applied.
 Only 0.062% of match states have IC > 4, and on average, each HMM profile contains only 0.11 such match states.
 To see the effect of applying this filter to real hits, I did a series of tests with decreasing cutoff